Vks2024cdp/Web-Scrapping-Data-Visualization-Project/README.md

+**Project Overview** - Read this file to get overview of the project.

-**Data** - This folder has the two csv files i used for this project.
+**Data** - This folder has the two csv files which was the result of web scraping and used for further data analysis in this project.

 **Notebook** - This folder has my working code.
 * My webscrapping exercise - This is python notebook which has the logic to scrap data from the websites